 It is discerned that vulnerable populations can safely re-enter public spaces.

-Our Re-Opening Team is monitoring these benchmarks and is in regular consultation with our congregation's Leadership Team.
-Current plans are to gradually offer onsite worship opportunities beginning at the end of May 2021.
-The congregation will receive two- to four-weeks' notice before changes are made.
+Our COVID Response Team is monitoring these benchmarks and is in regular consultation with our congregation's Leadership Team.

 BENCHMARKS FOR RESUMING ONSITE ACTIVITIES

 A TIME FOR GRACE & GRATITUDE

 The changing nature of the pandemic and its effects on our daily lives has made the work of caring for our church and community – and the planning for our anticipated return onsite – extremely challenging.
-We are grateful for the hard work of our Re-Opening Team and Leadership Team, and the various ways each of our church members are supporting them and one another.
+We are grateful for the hard work of our COVID Response Team and Leadership Team, and the various ways each of our church members are supporting them and one another.
 Thank you for continuing to build up and nurture the Body of Christ.